cosgab/Marlin_2.1.x-Q5/Instructions.md

   a.
 Result is correct on the whole then problem with the Slicer settings, check dot 7.

 📌Note:
 - In my firmware the G28 automatically loads the last used mesh/levelling.
-So if you use only PLA, the G29L1 is only needed once.
+So if you use only PLA, the "G29 L1" command is only needed once.
 - the adjustment of the right layer height (Z_OffSet) by babystepping must be memorized because you lose this correction as soon as you power off the machine.
 ***